Pyrrha-Foundation/pyrrha-coin/doc/address.md

-# Nexa Addressing
+# Pyrrha Addressing

 ## Bech32

-Nexa uses Bech32 addressing.
+Pyrrha uses Bech32 addressing.
 It follows the [CashAddr](https://reference.cash/protocol/blockchain/encoding/cashaddr) format, with a few modifications as described below.

 For succinctness, this specification does not stand alone -- it defines a change set to CashAddr.